 BOARD OF TRUSTEES

-MR. JONATHAN AKUAMOAH – CHAIRMAN
+MR. JONATHAN AKUAMOAH –

 Currently Jonathan is the CEO/Founder of TEAM CSR Ghana a consultancy that helps companies identify execute and measure impactful community projects as part of their Corporate Social Responsibility.